 - 2.1.
-The Commissioner is asked to:- - 2.1.1.
-Approve the Strategy for Treasury Management as set out at paragraph 4 for 2015/16. - 2.1.2.
-Approve the Prudential Indicators for 2015/16 as described in paragraph 5 and as set out in detail at Appendix B. - 2.1.3.
-Approve the Minimum Revenue Provision Policy Statement for 2015/16 as set out in paragraph 6. - 2.1.4.
-Approve the changes to the criteria for drawing up the lending schedules, as set out at Appendix A. A revised schedule of investment counterparties required by The Code of Practice is set out at Appendix A. - 2.1.5.
-Note that the detailed Treasury Management Practices (TMPs) have been reviewed and updated as required by the Code of Practice and will be published alongside the TMSS on the Commissioner's website. - 2.1.6.
-Delegate to the Chief Finance Officer any non-material amendments arising from scrutiny of the strategy by the Joint Audit and Standards Committee.
+The Commissioner is asked to: - Approve the Strategy for Treasury Management as set out at paragraph 4 for 2018/19. - Approve the Prudential Indicators for 2018/19 as described in paragraph 5 and as set out in detail at Appendix B. - Approve the Minimum Revenue Provision Policy Statement for 2018/19 as set out in paragraph 6. - Note that the detailed Treasury Management Practices (TMPs) have been reviewed and updated as required by the Code of Practice and will be published alongside the TMSS on the Commissioner's website. - Delegate to the Joint Chief Finance Officer any non-material amendments arising from scrutiny of the strategy by the Joint Audit and Standards Committee. - 2.2.
+The Joint Audit and Standards Committee are asked to review the Treasury Management Strategy Statement and Treasury Management Practices to be satisfied that controls are satisfactory and provide advice as appropriate to the Commissioner.